Allimonae/ai201-project2-fitfindr-starter/README.md

 <!-- Answer both questions with at least 2–3 sentences each. -->

 **One way planning.md helped during implementation:**
+Writing out the specifications helped me understand what is going on and the purpose of each tool and the flow.
+However I don't understand why I am filling it in when the function comments kind of have the same thing.
+It was easy to copy and paste the context to AI.

 **One divergence from your spec, and why:**
+I wanted FitFindr to be more specific and unique with styling suggestions and creating fit cards.
+Before making this change I found the output kind of generic, since I was limiting to 1-2 sentences.

 ---